xavierespinos/ifile/README.md

 1. React Query: a standard, helps with caching, refetching, error handling etc...
 2. React Hook Form: makes very easy to handle form inputs, errors, form state.
 Also a standard.
 3. React Reanimated: a standard, makes adding animations really easy.
 Also i'm used to it.
-4. React navigation: despite the app not having any navigation, it adds a base for future features and screens that could be added.
+4. React navigation: despite the app not having any navigation, it adds a base for future features and screens that could be added in the future.
 5. React Native Actions Sheet: i wanted to use an existent library to implement the modal view.
-Implementing from scratch with a proper performance and extensability would be time consuming.
+Implementing from scratch with a proper performance and extensability would be very time consuming.
 6. Expo Vector Icons: as i didn't have access to the app assets, i wanted to have icons in a quick way.
 In a real environment only needed icons and assets would be added to the app.
 7. i18: it's a standard for app localization
 8. React native toast message: i also didn't want to spend much time in this part (as with the action sheet), as it can be time consuming and was not required in the description.